To provide guidance to child protection workers in Intensive Family Support Teams (IFS) on the provision of supports to families.

 Multidisciplinary Case Consultations are attended by:

 Note, specialist staff attending Multidisciplinary Case Consultations are not the delegated case decision makers and the Multidisciplinary Case Consultations do not need to reach a unanimous position.
 The role of Multidisciplinary Case Consultation chairperson can be rotated amongst the specialist staff to share the workload.
 The Multidisciplinary Case Consultation chairperson can use the Multidisciplinary Case Consultation Prompt Resource to help generate discussion and to challenge attendee's thinking.
-There may be occasions where it is helpful to provide any key documents to specialist staff (for example, a SWA, genogram or chronology) for them to read prior to the consultation.
+There may be occasions where it is helpful to provide any key documents to specialist staff (for example, a CSI Outcome Report, genogram or chronology) for them to read prior to the consultation.

 To record Multidisciplinary Case Consultations: